kabiraty843-glitch/ngs_microbes/README.md

-REPORT ON SOUTH AFRICAN POLONY AMR AND TOXIN IDENTIFICATION:
+**REPORT ON SOUTH AFRICAN POLONY AMR AND TOXIN IDENTIFICATION:
+**
 This report provides an analysis of the 2017-2018 listeriosis outbreak in south Africa, which was one of the largest on record.
-Using whole-genome sequencing, it was confirmed that the outbreak was caused by Listeria monocytogenes.The analysis also confirmed the bacteriums's antimicrobial resistance profile and its key virulence factors.
+Using whole-genome sequencing, it was confirmed that the outbreak was caused by _Listeria monocytogenes_.The analysis also confirmed the bacterium's antimicrobial resistance profile and its key virulence factors.
 These findings were crucial in the creation of evidence based treatment recommendations to help in the guidance of recommendation of public health response.

 #